Aitken Spence Power Station

-The Aitken Spence Power Station (formerly referred to as the Meethotamulla Power Station) is a municipal solid waste-fired thermal power station currently under construction at Muthurajawela, Sri Lanka.
+The Aitken Spence Power Station (formerly referred to as the Meethotamulla Power Station) is a municipal solid waste-fired thermal power station in Kerawalapitiya, Sri Lanka.
 It was originally planned to be built at Meethotamulla, the site of a large solid waste landfill which was under international media spotlight after the 2017 Meethotamulla garbage landslide which killed over 30 people.
 The power station will operate approximately 7500 hours a year, utilizing the 700 MT of fresh waste from the Colombo Municipal Council area, daily.
 The power station in being built together with the KCHT Power Station.